-With these new assets and liabilities, financial metrics such as Return on Assets, EBITDA, interest cover- age and operating leverage could change significantly for some companies.
-How will shareholders, bondholders, lenders and credit rating agencies respond to these changes?
-Will these new liabilities on the balance sheet impact corporations ability to borrow money?
-Or their existing debt covenants?
+With these new assets and liabilities, financial metrics, such as return on assets, EBITDA, interest coverage, and operating leverage, could change significantly for some companies.
+How will shareholders, bondholders, lenders, and credit rating agencies respond to these changes?
+Will these new liabilities on the balance sheet impact corporations’ ability to borrow money?
+What about their existing debt covenants?
 Will these accounting changes impact market capitalization or stock price?

 The deadline for applying the new standards is the end of 2019.
 However, actual deadlines will vary depending upon your fiscal year.
 For companies whose fiscal years end on December 31 the deadline will be in 2019.
-For companies whose fiscal years end March 30, June 30 or September 30 the respective dates in 2020.
+For companies whose fiscal years end March 30, June 30, or September 30, the deadline will be the respective dates in 2020.

 A wealth of excellent documentation has been produced on the technical accounting aspects of the new lease accounting standards.
 The boards (FASB and IASB) have each published impact analysis studies and detailed accounting examples in addition to the actual standards documentation itself.
-Each of the Big Four (PWC, EY, Deloitte and KPMG) have also published excellent perspectives and discussion documents as well as guides to interpret the standards.
+Each of the Big Four (PWC, EY, Deloitte, and KPMG) have also published excellent perspectives, discussions, and guides to interpret the standards.

-See a list of the Top 10 List of Resources and Guides on the New Lease Accounting Standards.
+See the Top Resources and Guides from the Standards Boards and Big 4 on the New Lease Accounting Standards.